Wishtree Technologies

 GraphQL – Pros

-Precision in Data Retrieval: GraphQL empowers developers to specify the exact shape and structure of the response data, preventing the common issues of over-fetching or under-fetching.
+• Precision in Data Retrieval: GraphQL lets developers specify the exact shape and structure of the response data.
+Thus, it gets rid of the common issues of over-fetching or under-fetching.

-Efficient Multiple Resource Requests: The ability to request multiple resources in a single query significantly reduces the number of HTTP requests needed to fetch data compared to REST.
+• Efficient Multiple Resource Requests: The ability to request different pieces of data in a single query significantly reduces the number of HTTP requests required to fetch data compared to REST.

-Self-Documenting APIs: GraphQL APIs are inherently self-documenting.
-Clients can introspect the schema to discover available types, queries, and mutations which is easy to understand and utilize.
+• Self-Documenting APIs: GraphQL APIs are inherently self-documenting.
+Clients can explore the API’s schema to understand available types, queries, and mutations of data.
+This contributes to its utilization.

 GraphQL – Cons